-Get advice from your local Tenants' Advice Service about applying to the Tribunal or complaining to Fair Trading.
+Get advice from your local Tenants Advice and Advocacy Service about applying to the NSW Civil and Administrative Tribunal (NCAT) or complaining to NSW Fair Trading.
+See also www.tenants.org.au/complaining-to-nsw-fair-trading.

-You can apply to the Tribunal for order/s that:
+You can apply to the tribunal for order/s that:

-- the landlord prepares and enters into a written tenancy agreement - a term of the tenancy agreement is invalid because it is inconsistent with the law - a holding fee is refunded to you (whether or not you enter into a tenancy agreement) - the condition report is amended includes prohibited terms in the tenancy agreement asks for a bond of more than 4 weeks rent.
+- the landlord prepares and enters into a written tenancy agreement - a term of the tenancy agreement is invalid because it is inconsistent with the law - a holding fee is refunded to you (whether or not you enter into a tenancy agreement) - the condition report is amended.

-You can complain to Fair Trading if a landlord/agent, for example:
+You can complain to NSW Fair Trading if a landlord/agent, for example:

-- charges extra (other than holding fee, rent in advance and bond) before you enter into an agreement, or for preparing a written agreement - withholds any 'material facts', proposed sale or mortgagee action, or makes any false/ misleading statement before you enter into an agreement
+- charges extra (other than holding fee, rent in advance and bond) before you enter into an agreement, or for preparing a written agreement - withholds any 'material facts', proposed sale or mortgagee action, or makes any false/ misleading statement before you enter into an agreement - includes prohibited terms in the tenancy agreement asks for a bond of more than 4 weeks rent.